 The first line of defence for all bike lovers is an insurance-approved bike lock, but there are so many on the market how can you be sure you’re not wasting your money?
 The second is understanding how to lock your bike correctly.

-What are the different types of bike locks?
+What are the 5 most common types of bike locks?

-We’re going to focus on three types of bike locks: D lock, chain lock, and wearable
+We’re going to focus on 5 of the best bike locks: D lock, chain lock, wearable locks, folding locks, and cable locks.

 D locks (also known as U locks) come in various sizes and Sold Secure ratings (more on those in a bit).
 They are heavy-duty, but the D lock shape only fits around thin racks, so they won’t go around a lamp post.
 That’s why many also have a chain attached so you can secure your wheel and the frame.